gameshler/E-commerce/README.md

 ## About

-This repository showcases a comprehensive ecommerce admin dashboard application built using the MERN stack.
+This repository showcases a comprehensive ecommerce application built using the MERN stack.
 The dashboard provides administrators with a user-friendly interface to manage various aspects of the ecommerce platform, including product listings, orders, analytics, and more.

 ## Features